Generalized Orlicz premia: Introduction

-In Proposition~\ref{prop:gg-GA} we show that Orlicz premia are geometrically convex if and only if the Orlicz function $\Phi$ satisfies a suitable generalized convexity condition.

-In Section~\ref{sec:dual} we present in Theorems~\ref{prop:crrm}, \ref{th:ggconvrep} and \ref{prop:alpha-beta} a comparison of dual representations for convex and geometrically convex risk measures.
-Interestingly, in the geometrically convex case the dual representation takes the form of a multiplicatively penalized supremum of geometric means, to be compared with the multiplicatively penalized supremum of arithmetic means in the convex case.
-This result can be seen as a special case of a general duality theory for geometrically convex functions introduced in \cite{ABL24} that goes beyond the positively homogeneous case of return risk measures.\ The special case of Orlicz premia is then studied in Proposition~\ref{prop:dual-Orlicz-conv} and Corollary~\ref{cor:dual-orl}.
+We then focus on two specific general families of loss functions.
+The first is constituted by \emph{concave-convex} loss functions, which naturally extend the cases of $L^p$-quantiles and $L^{p,q}$-quantiles, that have the form

+where $\Phi_1$ and $\Phi_2$ are normalized convex Young functions.
+For this class, we derive a few properties of the corresponding generalized Orlicz premia, and we study their consistency with respect to stochastic orders, extending the result on the consistency of $L^p$-quantiles with respect to $p$-convex orders found in \cite{B12}.

+The second class is constituted by GA-convex Orlicz functions, a notion arising in the algebraic theory of convexity based on the comparison of the Geometric and the Arithmetic mean.
+Our interpretation is in terms of comparative convexity, since these Orlicz functions satisfy the inequality

+and are thus more convex than the logarithmic (dis)utility function.
+Recall that comparative convexity can arise also between nonconvex functions, and that convex functions are by definition more convex than linear functions.
+In Proposition~\ref{prop:gg-GA}, we show that in this case the corresponding Orlicz premia satisfy another form of algebraic convexity called \emph{geometric convexity} or GG-convexity for short.

-Finally, in Section~\ref{sec:CxLS} we provide an alternative to the axiomatization of Orlicz premia given in Theorem~2 of \cite{BLR18} as the only law-invariant return risk measures whose level sets are convex with respect to mixtures, i.e.,\ satisfying the so-called CxLS property.\ This is relevant because the CxLS property is a necessary condition for elicitability, as has been extensively discussed in the literature (see, e.g.,\ \cite{O85,G11,BB15,DBBZ14,Z16,FZ16}).\ The main results given here in Theorem~\ref{th:axiom_2} and Corollary~\ref{th:axiom_3} under the assumption of either geometric convexity or convexity allow for the removal of a few technical hypotheses in \cite{BLR18}.
+Finally, in Section~\ref{sec:CxLS} we present the central result of the paper, that is, Theorem~\ref{th:axiom}, in which we give an axiomatic foundation to generalized Orlicz premia, showing that a suitable subclass of them corresponds precisely to those functionals satisfying law-invariance, monotonicity, positive homogeneity, positivity, normalization, weak lower semicontinuity, continuity from above and convex level sets with respect to mixtures, the so-called \emph{CxLS} property.
+This is relevant because the CxLS property is a necessary condition for elicitability, as has been extensively discussed in the literature (see, e.g.,\ \cite{O85,G11,DBBZ14,Z16,FZ16}).

 The paper is organized as follows.\ In Section~\ref{sec:Orl} we introduce generalized Orlicz premia and discuss their properties.
-In Section~\ref{sec:gg-conv} we focus on the geometrically convex case.
-In Section~\ref{sec:dual} we discuss and compare dual representations in the convex and geometrically convex cases.
-In Section~\ref{sec:CxLS} we provide the axiomatization of convex and geometrically convex Orlicz premia based on the CxLS property.
+In Section~\ref{sec:gg-conv} we focus on concave-convex and GA-convex Orlicz functions.
+In Section~\ref{sec:CxLS} we provide the central axiomatization result.
 Section~\ref{sec:con} concludes.
 All proofs are in the Appendix.